-The interlinked crises of climate change, biodiversity loss and land degradation threaten to exacerbate human inequality and disrupt efforts to ensure human well-being, unless an integrated approach to these challenges is rapidly implemented.
-In recognition of this, the ENACT Partnership was launched at the 27th UN Climate Change Conference (UNFCCC COP27), with the Egyptian COP Presidency and Germany as co-chairs.
+The interlinked crises of climate change, biodiversity loss and land degradation threaten to exacerbate human inequality and disrupt efforts for broad human well-being, unless an integrated approach to these challenges is rapidly implemented.
+The ENACT Partnership was launched at the 27th UN Climate Change Conference (UNFCCC COP27), with the Egyptian COP Presidency and Germany as co-chairs.
 This inaugural ENACT report provides a foundation for the way forward.
-ENACT Partners stand at the intersection of environmental conservation, sustainable development, and global cooperation, convening state and non-state actors who recognise the critical need for collaborative solutions.
+ENACT Partners stand at the intersection of environmental conservation, sustainable development and global cooperation, convening state and non-state actors who recognise the critical need for collaborative solutions.

-Nature-based Solutions (NbS), rooted in the principles of enhancing nature's inherent capacities to address societal challenges, offer a promising path towards a globally agreed integrated approach.
-For this reason, NbS are now recognised across The Rio Conventions - the United Nations Framework Convention on Climate Change (UNFCCC), the Convention on Biological Diversity (CBD), and the United Nations Convention to Combat Desertification (UNCCD) - under which a set of interlocking multilateral agreements have been built.
-These include the Paris Agreement, Sharm El Sheikh Adaptation Agenda, the Kunming-Montreal Global Biodiversity Framework, land degradation neutrality targets, and more.
+Nature-based Solutions (NbS), rooted in the principles of enhancing nature's inherent capacities to address societal challenges, offer a promising pathway towards a globally agreed integrated approach.
+For this reason, NbS are now recognised across the Rio Conventions - the United Nations Framework Convention on Climate Change (UNFCCC), the Convention on Biological Diversity (CBD) and the United Nations Convention to Combat Desertification (UNCCD) - under which have been built a set of interlocking multilateral agreements, including: the Paris Agreement, Sharm El Sheikh Adaptation Agenda, the Kunming-Montreal Global Biodiversity Framework (GBF), and land degradation neutrality targets and more.

 Despite commitments and advancements towards integration made under these agreements, governments and funders continue to provide investments in a siloed fashion.
-This means that funds and efforts directed at addressing climate change may not always include assurances for enhancing ecosystem integrity nor human well-being.
-As emphasised in this report, NbS developed in accordance with the UNEA 5/5 Resolution definition offer a facilitative tool to guide funds and the efforts they support towards achieving integration.
+This means that funds and efforts directed at addressing climate change do not always include assurances for enhancing ecosystem integrity nor human well-being.
+As emphasised in this report, NbS developed in accordance with the United Nations Environment Assembly (UNEA) 5/5 Resolution definition offer a facilitative tool to guide funds and the efforts they support towards achieving integration.